 And if sugar wasn’t bad enough, try chugging it down in liquid form (see research in Kidney International).

-Your brain would compensate for calories by eating less of other foods you take in.
-But that doesn’t happen with liquid sugar calories (see studies in The American Journal of Clinical Nutrition, Circulation, and Diabetes Care).
+Your brain would compensate for calories by eating less of the other foods you take in.
+But that doesn’t happen with liquid sugar calories (see studies in The American Journal of Clinical Nutrition, and Circulation.